1998–99 Orlando Magic season

 The 1998–99 Orlando Magic season was the tenth season for the Orlando Magic in the National Basketball Association.
 Due to a lockout, the regular season began on February 5, 1999, and was cut from 82 games to 50.

+Season summary

+Off-season

-The Magic had three first-round draft picks in the 1998 NBA draft, selecting center Michael Doleac from the University of Utah with the twelfth overall pick, power forward Keon Clark from the University of Nevada, Las Vegas with the thirteenth overall pick, and small forward Matt Harpring out of Georgia Tech University with the fifteenth overall pick.
+The Magic had three first-round draft picks in the 1998 NBA draft, selecting center Michael Doleac from the University of Utah with the twelfth overall pick, power forward Keon Clark from the University of Nevada, Las Vegas with the 13th overall pick, and small forward Matt Harpring out of Georgia Tech University with the 15th overall pick.
 However, Clark never played for the Magic, and was later on traded to the Denver Nuggets.
 During the off-season, the Magic signed free agents Isaac Austin, and former All-Star forward Dominique Wilkins, who previously played overseas in Italy, and would become teammates with his younger brother Gerald Wilkins.

+For the season, the Magic redesigned their home and road uniforms, replacing the pinstripes from their previous uniforms with visible stars.
+The white home uniforms featured silver stars, along with blue outlines and a black inline as side panels on their jerseys and shorts, while the blue road uniforms featured darker blue stars, and black side panels with silver inlines and outlines.
+The new uniforms would remain in use until 2003, although in 2000, the team would add their future alternate logo to the left leg of their shorts, and the team name "Magic" on the back of their shorts.